How to Install the Automated Predictive Library in SAP HANA

 In here there is some “sample” SQL code to use 🙂

 You need to enable the HANA ScriptServer if it is not already running within your environment – either directly via SQL or in HANA Studio at Admin Console, Configuration, daemon.ini

 alter system alter configuration ('daemon.ini', 'SYSTEM') set ('scriptserver', 'instances') = '1' with reconfigure;

-With that running you should now be able to check the APL is installed correctly, all of the APL function statements should return APL related rows such as shown below
+With the scriptserver running you can now check the APL is installed correctly, all of the APL function statements should return APL related rows such as shown below

 As you can see the APL is now installed, now you may want to install and configure the APL and the samples provided, which can be found here –

-If you are updating your HANA install then you should look how to uninstall the APL here How to uninstall the Automated Predictive Library in SAP HANA
+If you are updating your HANA install then you may need to uninstall the APL, I’ve described that here How to uninstall the Automated Predictive Library in SAP HANA